ChinmayGopal931/IntentX/README.md

-### IntenX
+### IntentX
-IntenX creates a platform for users to express their intent and get solved using the Dutch Auction protocol at IntenX.
+IntentX creates a platform for users to express their intent and get solved using the Dutch Auction protocol at IntentX.
 On chain orders are routed through 1inch Fusion and Cross-Chain Dutch Auction is built from scratch using CCIP.